dcunited001/dcunited001.github.io/_posts/2018-01-31-semioteleological-revolution-a-sociophysical-phase-change.md

 #### (D) The young are indoctrinated in the "right" ways of society

-- everyone is born as tabula rasa, but those who rais them may or may not have a clean slate
+- everyone is born as tabula rasa, but those who raise them may or may not have a clean slate or unadulterated intentions

 #### (E&F) one without a demonstrable causal connection tempts the innocents vulnerable to subversion, who is led astray and indoctrinated in sin